Jao Camp: Information from the owner

 All the information on this page is supplied to us directly from the lodge owner and reflects their view, not ours.

-For Expert Africa's view, see our own report, which contains our own observations and views.
+For Expert Africa's view, see our own full report on Jao Camp, which contains our own observations and views.

 Room types at Jao Camp

 "Jao" comes from the maXanekwe name "Xao", and in this dialect means "to try something that is good tasting".
 In baYei it means ‘metsi a tsela a Mashaa’, which translates into" water channel that brings new water".

 The camp is multiple award winner and truly a place of immense wonder.
 Wilderness Jao is a sculptural marvel, a beautiful blend of natural and recycled materials, of steel, wood and glass, with towering spacious interiors that embrace the natural light and resplendent bush surrounds.

 Two ultra-luxurious villas with each comprising two identical tents (four beds in total), each with own en-suite facilities, sharing a lounge and dining area, private butler, kitchenette with private chef, fire deck and private plunge pool, plus private vehicle and guide.

 Wilderness Jao is a place that is dedicated to the preservation of the pristine Okavango Delta and its unique ecosystem, and the Wilderness Jao Villas make for a perfectly sublime sanctuary from which to experience this.

 Activities at Jao Camp